-I worked for a great company who based its entire team building and team identifier on this function of safety.
+I worked for a great company that based its entire team building and team identifier on this function of safety.
 Safety as a focus in the workplace has been fairly common for decades.
-Construction, mining or manufacturing enterprises have been measuring and working to prevent accidents at the workplace.
+Construction, mining, and manufacturing enterprises have been measuring and working to prevent accidents in the workplace.
 We have all seen the signs “ XX Days Since Last Accident” posted proudly at these places.
-Jacobs Engineering took safety of their employees to a entirely new level.
-The promoted safety at home, sports and hobbies in addition to workplace safety.
+Jacobs Engineering took the safety of its employees to an entirely new level.
+They promoted safety at home, sports, and hobbies in addition to workplace safety.
 Jacobs’ “Beyond Zero – A Culture of Caring” really demonstrated their commitment to their employees in a way I had never encountered before.
 I had worked for a wonderful company for almost 30 years prior to joining Jacobs who made the cliche of “Our People First” a reality demonstrated by the culture as well.
 EDS’ leadership training was the mechanism that delivered on their promises to their people.
 Jacobs’ took that same kind of commitment to their people but integrated this Safety focus that was truly impressive to observe.
-No matter what discipline, or organizational position or business context, every one at Jacobs was united around this concept of 1) Understanding Risks; 2) Maintaining Motivation to take action and 3) Rigorous systems and practices to maintain safe operations and projects.
+No matter what discipline, organizational position, or business context, everyone at Jacobs was united around this concept of 1) Understanding Risks; 2) Maintaining Motivation to take action, and 3) Rigorous systems and practices to maintain safe operations and projects.
 And this included promoting safe practices beyond the workplace.
 Jacobs’ culture taught me to recognize that the vast majority of risks to ourselves and our families are preventable or at least can be mitigated in terms of the impact they have.
-As I said it was impressive, empowering and unifying.
+As I said it was impressive, empowering, and unifying.
 I am grateful for what I learned there.

 I have shared these materials earlier in various ways.
 I added this branch of thought and caring to our Jacaranda Tree in hopes that it may provide help for those that I love ( and those that they care for as well) to enjoy a safer life.
 I am going to use this platform to promote family risk appreciation and awareness as well as provide tools to enable actions to mitigate those risks for you and your family.
 The areas that I will focus on are Personal and Family Safety.
 As I learn things in either one of these focus areas’ I will add to this content.

-– What can I do to prevent accidents or mitigate impact for predictable risks to my family – in and around our home; where we play and where we work or go to school?
+– What can I do to prevent accidents or mitigate the impact of predictable risks to my family – in and around our home; where we play and where we work or go to school?